CROSS STITCH TECHNIQUE

 Before stitching these, study the chart to see which section you wish to be more dominant.
 This will tell you which stitches to work as quarters and which to work as three quarter stitches.

-If both need to feature equally you can work two three quarter stitches as below.
+If both need to feature equally you can work two three quarter stitches, as I'll explain below.

 The section of chart shown above can be stitched as two quarter stitches with a backstitch line separating the two, but more commonly we would use a three quarter stitch for one of the symbols.